What This Calculator Tells You

 The basic rule:

-- Aspect ratio determines which standard print sizes match without cropping
+- Aspect ratio decides which standard sizes fit your photo without cropping

 Frequently Asked Questions